eth-educators/eth-docker-docs/website/docs/Support/Windows.md

 To solve this, use [Windows ARSO](https://learn.microsoft.com/en-us/windows-server/identity/ad-ds/manage/component-updates/winlogon-automatic-restart-sign-on--arso-).
   - Start group policy editor, find "Computer Configuration > Administrative Templates > Windows Components > Windows sign in Options" and enable "Sign-in and lock last interactive user automatically after a restart"
-  - If you are not using Bitlocker, you may also need "Configure the mode of automatically signing in and locking last interactive user after a restart or cold boot"
+  - If you are not using Bitlocker, you may also need "Configure the mode of automatically signing in and locking last interactive user after a restart or cold boot".
 I was unable to configure this from the GUI and ended up using RegEdit.
 Navigate to `HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System` and create a new DWORD called `AutomaticRestartSignOnConfig`.
 Set it to `0` if you use BitLocker, and to `1` if you are not.